When 33 high school students began the Elk Grove Civic Summer program in June 2019, many were too shy to start a

 What happened in between?
-The students, who attend eight different career academies inside high schools across the district, received hands-on networking practice through the Rubin Education All Access online program.
+The students, who attend eight different career academies inside high schools across the district, received hands-on networking practice through the Emerge with Rubin online program.

 The program, which offers a variety of real-world communication skills activities and instructional videos for email writing, networking, resumes, phone calls and more, taught the students how to shake hands, look people in the eyes and hold meaningful conversation.